belgort-clark/ctec-126-project-3/README.md

 ## Things you need to do

 - Review the weather.js code that has been provided.
-The code for the getWeatherForecast function is complete and works.
+The code for the getCurrentWeather() function is complete and works.
 - You must comment all of the JavaScript code that you develop.
 - You should also use it to help you develop code for the getWeatherForecast() function.
 - You are to develop additional code to show data for the current weather and the forecasted weather to include the following data: